-The value and power of storytelling
+The power of storytelling in organizational development

 The value and power of storytelling is universal across cultures, across disciplines and over time.

 Many corporate communication plans fail to convey something fundamental to a company’s operations: its values.
 This is a missed opportunity to influence and energize employees.
 Here are three ways to communicate values in a meaningful way:

 - Establish values across the company – If everyone doesn’t feel ownership over them, the values lose meaning quickly

 - Ask employees to help – Seek their input on how well the company is living up to its values.
 Involve them in keeping the company accountable

 - Live your values – Actions speak louder than words.
 Be mindful of the values in every decision you make and use them to explain your motivations.

 Storytelling can be a powerful tool when it comes to driving organizational change